 Breeding Time

-If subject t major disturbance, they may swim a distance away, but quickly return to assume their usual position once dangerous in the past.
+If subject to a major disturbance, they may swim a distance away but quickly return to assume their usual position once dangerous in the past.
 Over a period of weeks, the eggs gradually turn yellow and then gray.
-After hatching the young superficially resemble tadpoles, and spend the summer mainly in the kelp.
+After hatching, the young superficially resemble tadpoles and spend the summer mainly in the kelp.

 Dangers Faced by Lumpsuckers